umap-project/Leaflet.Storage/README.rst

 .. note::
    You will need Leaflet, Leaflet.Draw and Leaflet.Hash.
-   They are submodules of this module, but pip will not fetch them automatically (will the case in future version of pip).
+   They are submodules of this module, but pip will not fetch them automatically (will be the case in future version of pip).

 Then you can pip install the rep, only from its repo for now::